gregriff/ducky/README.md

 - Markdown rendering of responses (can customize colors and more)
 - Syntax highlighting of code blocks (configurable, and per-language highlighting coming soon)
 - Responsive resizing of all elements on screen during terminal window resizing, even during response streaming
-- Intelligent resizing of prompt text input to maximize main content area
+- Intelligent resizing of prompt input to maximize main content area
 - Graceful handling of API errors

 ### Q&A